YVR - AUS

 What is the cheapest month to fly from Vancouver Intl Airport to Austin?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Vancouver Intl Airport to Austin, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Vancouver Intl Airport to Austin, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Vancouver Intl Airport to Austin?

-To get a below average price on the flight from Vancouver Intl Airport to Austin, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 65 days before departure.
+To get a below average price on the flight from Vancouver Intl Airport to Austin, you should book around 7 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 25 weeks before departure.

 Good to know